WhyBlackRoseSwordIsTaken/Aoi-Kiiro---Midori-Rice-NIRI-/README.md

 To see more, go to the Preview folder

-## Installation
+## ➜ Installation

 My recommendation is to install everything from scratch and start without a desktop environment; however, you can use the Niri dotfiles that come pre-installed with your distro (in my case, CachyOS comes pre-configured, but I did a fresh install).
 Now, if you use that preset, it will likely come with Waybar or another alternative other than the one we’re going to use here, so you’ll simply need to change which you want to use in your Niri settings.

 What we’ll be using is Dank Material Shell, a full-featured desktop environment that uses Quickshell.
-It has a modern interface, allowing you to configure a wide range of settings, apply themes, and synchronise colours.
+It has a modern interface, allowing you to configure a wide range of settings, apply themes, and synchronise colors.
 It also includes all the standard desktop features such as notifications, the control centre, and the lock screen...
 To ensure you install everything correctly, I recommend using the official DMS guide, as if I were to write it here myself, I might leave things out, include something incorrect, and ultimately an official guide is always much better.

 **Guide:** https://danklinux.com/